 Lathim served for four years as the President of the National Association for Theatre and Accessibility (ATA).
 He assembled and hosted the first national gathering of audio describers through ATA, which has since developed into a growing national association of audio describers.
 He has presented workshops and seminars internationally on topics of accessible theatre and the impact of the Americans With Disabilities Act on theatre.

 Rod served as the President of the Board of Directors from 1999-2008 and served as Project Manager and Development Director for the creation of the Marjorie Luke Theatre – one of Santa Barbara’s premiere performing Arts Centers.
 Rod was key in forging a unique public/private partnership with the Santa Barbara Unified School District to create a venue utilized by public schools and the community.
 This state and local award-winning $4 million renovation of an historic landmark theatre was completed in October of 2003 and has become one of Santa Barbara’s busiest venues, utilized by over 145 area organizations.
 In addition to securing operating funds for The Luke, Rod was responsible for securing nearly a half a million dollars in private funds to establish the Dreier Family Rent Subsidy Fund – supporting over 30 area arts groups annually - and the Luke Theatre Sustainability Fund.
-He re-joined the Luke Theatre Board and was elected President again in August of 2018, and is currently serving as President.
+He re-joined the Luke Theatre Board and was elected President again in August of 2018, and served in this role until February, 2021.

 Lathim has consulted for many non-profit organizations in areas of development, board structure and strategic planning.
 He also consults with foundations including the Santa Barbara Foundation, ELA Foundation, the Patricia Henley Foundation, and Dream Foundation.
 He served as the Chair of the City of Santa Barbara Arts Sustainability Fund Task Force in 2007.
 He has served on the Boards of the Santa Barbara County Arts Commission, The Kennedy Center Editorial Board for Access to the Arts, The Lobero Theatre, Center Stage Theater, The Santa Barbara Performing Arts League, and Boxtales Theatre Company.